 Sarah was admitted to Trinity School of Medicine’s MD program on the Individualized Learning Plan (ILP) track.
 For those who don’t know, the ILP program is a reorganization of the early basic sciences that “ramps” the course work up to the standard track’s load at the start of term three.
 ILP students aren’t separate in any regard other than scheduling, and given the small size of Trinity’s student body, the only real noticeable difference from a social aspect is that they are in St. Vincent for one additional term.
 Trinity’s tuition is also pro-rated for these students.
 There is no additional tuition cost for ILP students, even though they are on the island for an additional 10 weeks.

 Back on topic: Sarah utterly thrived in Trinity’s ILP track, taking that “not really competitive” MCAT score that many students feel would keep them out of medical school, and going on to score a 244 on the USMLE Step-1 exam, and a 265 on the USMLE Step-2 CK.

 Illustrated a different way, Sarah had an MCAT score that had her anxious about being admitted to medical school at all.
 Given an opportunity to thrive, and in an environment where she could do so on her own terms, she proved herself to be in the 93rd percentile of not just Trinity students, or Caribbean students, or IMGs in general, but the top 7% of all US and international medical students combined.

 This is important for a number of reasons.
-First, it should send a clear message to students of what they can accomplish in the right envornment, but it’s also a major signal to residency directors.
-Year after year, Step-1 score is the top criteria for matching.
+First, it should send a clear message to students about what they can accomplish in the right envornment, but it’s also a major signal to residency directors.
+Year after year, the Step-1 score is the top criterion for matching.

 What follows are answers straight from Sarah.
 How she felt along the way, what worked for her, what didn’t, and how she built success in Trinity’s ILP program.